statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ####Voluntary Fund

-1. A ‘‘Fund for the Elimination of Doping in Sport’’, hereinafter referred to as ‘‘the Voluntary Fund’’, is hereby established.
+1. A “Fund for the Elimination of Doping in Sport”, hereinafter referred to as “the Voluntary Fund”, is hereby established.
 The Voluntary Fund shall consist of funds-in-trust established in accordance with the Financial Regulations of UNESCO.
 All contributions by States Parties and other actors shall be voluntary.
 2. The resources of the Voluntary Fund shall consist of:

 a) contributions made by States Parties;